Karl Jaspers Forum, Target Article 16, 16 March 1999

 pregnancy, and the very chemistry of fetus development is

-on the later stages, a month or two before the birth, a child
+on later stages, a month or two before the birth, a child

 can participate in the social life, reacting on outer events